-One in four children face food insecurity in Arkansas, and in some of our rural counties, that rate is as high as one in three.
+One in four Arkansas children face food insecurity, and in some rural counties, that rate is even higher.
 Children need nutritious food to grow and thrive, and they need it every day.
-Unfortunately, over 87,000 children in Central and South Arkansas are food insecure, meaning they aren’t sure when or where their next meal will come from.
+Unfortunately, over 87,000 children in Central and South Arkansas are food-insecure, meaning they aren’t sure when or where they’ll receive their next meal.

-- School Pantries: School Pantries are readily accessible sources of food assistance for low-income children aged 0-18 and their families.
+School Pantries are readily accessible sources of food assistance for low-income children aged 0-18 and their families.
 School pantries operate much like other food pantries, with the exception that the pantry only serves school children and their families.
-Sites are either located on a school’s campus or close by, have set distribution schedules and offer ongoing food assistance services.
-Last year our nine school pantries served 1,607 households including 6,608 individuals.
+Sites are either located on a school’s campus or close-by, have set distribution schedules and offer ongoing food assistance services.

-- Summer Feeding Program: Summer feeding provides crucial nutrition during the time school is not in session and children lose access to free meals at the school cafeteria.
+Summer feeding sites provide crucial nutrition during the summer months when school is not in session and children lose access to free meals at the school cafeteria.
 Most sites provide breakfast, lunch and possibly a late-day meal.
-All sites are “open” meaning the children do not have to be enrolled in a program and can show up at meal time and be fed.
+All sites are “open” meaning the children do not have to be enrolled in a program and can show up at meal-time and be fed.